nu-dialogue/post-processing-networks/README.md

 # Post-processing Networks
-This is the implementation of SIGdial 2022 paper:
+This is the implementation of SIGDIAL 2022 paper:

-Post-processing Networks: Method for Optimizing Pipeline Task-oriented Dialogue Systems using Reinforcement Learning. [[arXiv](https://example.com)]
+Post-processing Networks: Method for Optimizing Pipeline Task-oriented Dialogue Systems using Reinforcement Learning. [[arXiv](https://arxiv.org/abs/2207.12185)]

 ## Setup
 Python == 3.7